IDAES/idaes-pse/docs/source/models/heat_exchanger.rst

 .. module:: idaes.unit_models.heat_exchanger

-The Heater and Exchanger models can be imported from :code:`idaes.unit_models`, while additional rules and utility functions can be imported from ``idaes.unit_models.heat_exchanger``.
+The HeatExchanger model can be imported from :code:`idaes.unit_models`, while additional rules and utility functions can be imported from ``idaes.unit_models.heat_exchanger``.